German Farmers Protest Suffocating Policies

 But enough is enough.

 Now we’ve made the news—and some people don’t like it.
-One of them is the journalist Paul Hockenos.
-The headline to his recent article on the website of Foreign Affairs magazine says it all: “Germany’s Farmers Have No Reason To Complain.”
+One of them is the journalist Paul Hockenos. le gros titre to his recent article on the website of Foreign Affairs magazine says it all: “Germany’s Farmers Have No Reason To Complain.”

 He and his comrades want us to remain stoic and continue as we have in the past to accept thousands of cuts with only a slight complaint.